rjoberon/dsat/_posts/2024-07-28-solving-a-mystery.md

 And then I also realised: that's it!
 There's nothing more to discover in `dsatnord.mp`.
-Just some null bytes and some boring strings and maybe a few bytes at the end (which are likely quite boring).
+Just some null bytes and some boring strings and maybe a few bytes at the end (which are likely also quite boring).
 So my "endeavour to reverse-engineer the file format of D-Sat 1" was kind of successful.
-But does it also finish here?
+But does it also end here?
 Well, no!
 There are still two quests to solve: the mystery of the coordinates (or better: their projections) and the decoding of the [image format for the tiles](/2024/04/03/learning-about-the-image-format.html).